codingmak/discovery_app_final/flask-backend/README.txt

-Run docker image:

-BUILD:
+#Please read

+***Running from python file:
+1) Install: python3
+2) pip3 install -r requirements.txt && python3 parser.py

+***Running with Docker:

-docker build -t  myimage1
+docker build -t [myimage] . && docker run -it [myimage]

-RUN:

-docker run image1

-#Please read this to use the app effectively
+Note:

-1) Make sure to add double quotes to your json or there will be errors!
+1) Make sure to add double quotes to your json and not single quotes or it will be considered invalid json.

-2) You can minimize or expand the window size close the ones you are not using.

-3) If your template does not contain DynamicPresetData, WorkflowMetadata or MovieMetadata  be sure to use the Other box.
+2) If your template does not contain DynamicPresetData, WorkflowMetadata or MovieMetadata be sure to use the "Other" box.

-4) Advise to copy at most 30-40 lines of code at a time.